ARINC-IA/CSMIM/README.md

   existing object types similar to what you need, mention them and explain what is missing for you and how the type should be enhanced.

-  If you have a very concrete proposal, you can fork this repository and add the YAML file specifying your object type.
-Never edit an existing file &ndash;
-  once standardized, an object type cannot be changed.
-Always create a new file, possibly with the same name and increased version number.
-Then create a pull request.
+- **If you want to publish manufacturer-specific extensions:**
+  To publish your manufacturer-specific object types, fork this repository and add your manufacturer-specific definitions there.
+Make sure not to change any existing type.
+  Always create new files.
+Add your manufacturer code to the object type identifier as required by the CSMIM standard.
+Derive from standard types wherever possible.

 ## Who maintains this repository?